The Directors hereby present this Twenty Fifth Annual Report of the

 type of grievances and queries including the ones related to dividend

 2. In compliance of Clause 32 of the Listing Agreement executed by the

-Company with the different Stock Exchanges, the Cash Flow Statement in
+Company with the different Stock Exchanges the Cash Flow Statement in

 3. In compliance of Clause 32 of the Listing Agreement and Accounting

-Consolidated Financial Statements, which forms part of this Annual
+which form part of the Annual Report.

 4. In compliance of Clause 49 VI (ii) of the Listing Agreement,